NASCAR Rulebook Section 12: Actions Detrimental to Stock Car Racing

 Note the wide range of incidents and issues that this rule covers.

 Clint Bowyer, September 2013

-At the final 2013 race before the Chase, Clint Bowyer, in a probably attempt to secure a spot in for his teammate Martin Truex Jr. spun out his car, causing a late race caution that reset the line up and gave the chase spot to Truex.
+At the final 2013 race before the Chase, Clint Bowyer, in an attempt to secure a spot in the Chase for the Cup for his teammate Martin Truex Jr. spun out his car, causing a late race caution that reset the lineup and gave the Chase spot to Truex.
 After reviewing the footage, Nascar determined that Bowyer had caused the wreck on purpose and his action was deemed detrimental to stock car racing.

 Do all NASCAR's penalties and sanctions violate the spirit of the sport?

 During a post-race inspection, Kenseth was discovered to have an engine that did not meet NASCAR standards.

 One of the engine rods was a few grams lighter than it was supposed to be.